MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 We want source ingestion to satisfy at least these three properties:

-1. Definiteness: this should be provided by `persist`, and isn't meant to be something we can screw up.
+1. Definiteness: this property is provided by `persist`.
 2. "Fault tolerance": the source should produce specific output even in the presence of unspecified i. failures and restarts, ii. concurrency with other source implementations.
 3. "Bounded input reliance": the raw input data we have to keep around to provide these properties should be as limited as possible.